synthie-cat/keycapsss/3. WIP/plaid-pad-4x4-macro-padnumpad-kit.md

 * Optional OLED and rotary encoder support
 * Two designs: Black/Gold/Brass or White/Silver available

 **Note**: The OLED screen is fully optional and not included in the kit.
-The rotary encoders can either be positioned in the top row or the right column.
+The rotary encoders are fully optional and not incluided in the kit.
+They can either be positioned in the top row or the right column.

 ## Kit Includes:
 * Top, mid and bottom PCBs